SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 ## Experiences {#exp}
 - I was a summer intern at [QuEra](https://www.quera.com/) in 2024.
 We just posted our paper, [Experimental Demonstration of Logical Magic State Distillation](https://arxiv.org/abs/2412.15165), to arXiv.
-- In Spring 2024, I visited the [Quantum Algorithms, Complexity, and Fault Tolerance Workshop](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance), hosted by [Simons Institute](https://simons.berkeley.edu/homepage) at UC Berkeley.
+- In Spring 2024, I attended the [Quantum Algorithms, Complexity, and Fault Tolerance Workshop](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance), hosted by [Simons Institute](https://simons.berkeley.edu/homepage) at UC Berkeley.
 - I was a summer intern at [IBM Quantum](https://www.ibm.com/quantum) in 2022 and 2023.
 - In Fall 2022, I was a TA for [Peter Shor's course on Quantum Computation](https://math.mit.edu/~shor/435-LN/).

 ## Talks and Travel {#talks}
 - I presented a recent work with IBM on [Improved QLDPC Surgery: Logical Measurements and Bridging Codes](https://arxiv.org/abs/2407.18393) at the [Fault-Tolerant Quantum Technologies Workshop](https://www.benasque.org/2024ftqt/) at Benasque, Spain.
 Here are a few [photos](/travel#Benasque) of the mountain town of Benasque.
 I also presented this work at Harvard and Ohio State University.
 - I presented our work on [Single-shot decoding of good quantum LDPC codes](https://arxiv.org/abs/2306.12470) at TQC 2024 hosted in Okinawa, Japan.
-- In Fall 2024, I helped organized a reading group on Quantum Fault-Tolerance with Rachel Zhang, Adam Wills and Vinod Vaikuntanathan.
+- In Fall 2024, I helped organize a reading group on Quantum Fault-Tolerance with Rachel Zhang, Adam Wills and Vinod Vaikuntanathan.
 - I gave a guest lecture at UCLA on [An Introduction to Quantum LDPC Codes](files/QLDPC_UCLA.pdf) in March 2024, hosted by Professor [Jens Palsberg](https://web.cs.ucla.edu/~palsberg/).
 - I pesented our work with IBM on [Quantum Locally Testable Code with Constant Soundness](https://arxiv.org/abs/2209.11405) at QIP 2023 in Gent, Belgium.
 Here are some [photos](/travel#Gent) of the beautiful city of Gent.
 I also presented this work at MIT, Tufts, and IBM Yorktown.
+- In Summer 2023, I attended the [Quantum Summer Cluster Workshop](https://simons.berkeley.edu/workshops/quantum-summer-cluster-workshop) at Simons Institute.
-- In Spring 2022, I helped organzied a reading group on Asymptotically Good QLDPC Codes with Eugene Tang and Anand Natarajan.
+- In Spring 2022, I helped organzie a reading group on Asymptotically Good QLDPC Codes with Eugene Tang and Anand Natarajan.

 ## Publications {#publications}